achilles-mantel/achilles-mantel.github.io/memory-bank/progress.md

 2. **Enhancements**:
    - [ ] Visual representations of time (clock faces)
    - [ ] Animations to illustrate time concepts
-   - [x] Sound effects for engagement (implemented in Multiplication Exercise)
+   - [x] Sound effects for engagement (implemented in Multiplication and Division Exercises)
    - [ ] Achievement system for educational progress

 3. **Accessibility Improvements**: